 The middle portion of your tooth which is located above the pulp and underneath the enamel.
 Unlike enamel, dentin has nerve endings which makes it sensitive to tooth decay.

-Removable, false teeth used to replace your missing natural teeth.
+Removable, false teeth are used to replace your missing natural teeth.
 Dentures are made from pink and white acrylic.
 The pink portion secures your dentures in place and the white segment replaces your missing teeth.
 There are many different types of dentures including full dentures and partial dentures.

 The very hard outer portion of your tooth.
-In fact, enamel is the hardest tissue found in our bodies.
+In fact, tooth enamel is the hardest tissue found in our bodies.
 Enamel protects your tooth from cavities and provides it with the strength to cut and chew food.

 Full Denture (Complete denture)